-When calling our Clearing hotline (open from 5th July 2022), you’ll speak to a trained operator who will let you know if the course you are interested in applying for still has places available.
+When calling our Clearing hotline, you’ll speak to a trained operator who will let you know if the course you are interested in applying for still has places available.

 If it does, the operator will help you apply or put you in touch with someone from the right department who can give you more information.